 - Mini Buttermilk Fig Cakes with Goat Cheese and Rosemary

 - Strawberry Cream Shortcake

 Easy Banana Pudding with Sour Cream- Southern Banana Pudding

 - 6 Bananas Sliced

 - 1 Box of Vanilla Wafers

-- Mix pudding and heavy cream at a low speed until thick.
+- Mix 5 oz pudding mix and 2 cups heavy cream at a low speed until thick.

-- Layer with first vanilla wafers, then banana slices, then pudding mixture.
+- Layer with first 1/3 of box vanilla wafers, then 2 bananas cut into slices, then 1/2 pudding mixture.

-- Refrigerate at least 3 hours before serving.
+- Cover and refrigerate at least 3 hours before serving.